oznogon/cc-srd5/README.md

 -   Make the *SRD* more useful for third-party publishers.
 The PDF provided by the first-party publisher contains unusable trademarked terms and references, and the PDF is rendered in such a way that unnecessarily complicates searching and copying content in many PDF readers.
 -   Fix punctuation and formatting errors and inconsistencies from the source PDF.
 -   Reorganize and divide the *SRD* so that its modular components can be easily repurposed for people building new systems on its foundation.
--   Export the content to other formats more easily.
-For instance, exporting the same text from Markdown to PDF gives us heading-level bookmarks and links that the first-party version lacks.
+-   Export the content to other formats more easily, and with more features.
+For instance, exporting the *SRD* from Markdown to PDF gives us heading-level bookmarks, links, and a table of contents that the first-party version lacks.
+Exporting it to DOCX provides an easily editable document.

 What this *won't* be: